By SEN

 "It's the last thing you want to see in any game of footy."

-In other Origin injury news, Port Adelaide star Mitch Georgiades and GWS star Sam Taylor have both been withdrawn from the contest at half time with reported hamstring awareness.
+In other Origin injury news, Port Adelaide star Mitch Georgiades and GWS star Sam Taylor were both withdrawn from the contest at half time with reported hamstring awareness.

 "There is another player that won't play any part in tonight's game.
 It is Mitch Georgiades, Port Adelaide star," Daniels confirmed.